Determining the Impedance of a Circuit and How It Affects Your PCB

 It is also important to understand how the impedance of a nonlinear circuit is affected by the input signal level, as the impedance of a nonlinear circuit element is really a function of the input.
 Analyzing the impedance of a circuit with nonlinear components becomes more complicated and requires a different class of analysis techniques.

-In contrast, nonlinear circuits contain elements like diodes, transistors, amplifiers, and other elements where the output is a nonlinear function of the input signal strength.
+Impedance calculations get trickier when the circuit contains elements like diodes, transistors, amplifiers, and other elements where the output is a nonlinear function of input signal strength.
 The impedance is actually defined in terms of the transimpedance at a particular input signal strength.
-In other words, if the input signal strength changes, so will the transimpedance of each nonlinear circuit element, as well as the equivalent impedance of the circuit.
+In other words, if the input signal strength changes, so will the transimpedance of each nonlinear circuit element as well as the equivalent impedance of the circuit.

 The right analysis tools and component electrical models can help you analyze the impedance and behavior of circuits in this schematic

-In a real PCB layout, the impedance seen by signals can be very different from the ideal value you determined from a schematic due to the presence of the substrate and the arrangement of traces on the board.
-This gives rise to important effects like coupling between transmission lines and crosstalk, which changes the impedance from ideal values.
-Real circuits can experience power integrity problems, such as ringing when circuits switch at high frequencies.
+In a real PCB layout, the impedance seen by signals can be very different from the ideal value you determined from a schematic.
+This is due to the presence of the substrate and the arrangement of traces on the board.
+This gives rise to important effects like crosstalk, which changes the impedance from ideal values.
+Circuits can experience power integrity problems such as ringing when circuits switch at high frequencies.
 The impedance of your power delivery network will also deviate from the ideal capacitive behavior at higher frequencies, which contributes to potential signal integrity and power integrity problems.

 Transmission Line Impedance

 The impedance of transmission lines can be characterized using a number of impedance values.
-The most important of these is the characteristic impedance, which is simply the impedance of a transmission line on a PCB in total isolation from any other transmission lines.
-This value is normally defined to be 50 Ohms, although it may take a different value depending on the signalling standard used in your device.
+The most important of these is the characteristic impedance, which is simply the impedance of a transmission line on a PCB in total isolation from any other transmission line.
+This value is normally 50 Ohms, although it may take a different value depending on the signaling standard used in your device.
 As an example, LVDS specifies that the differential impedance of a differential pair should be 85 Ohms.

 The other metrics used to describe transmission line impedance depend on the relative arrangement of two transmission lines.
-Due to the parasitic capacitance provided by the PCB substrate, and the mutual inductance between two nearby transmission lines, a transmission line can be characterized using even and odd mode impedance, which accounts for coupling between two nearby transmission lines and how the two lines are driven (i.e., in common mode or differential mode).
-As related metrics, common and differential impedance are related to these other values, bringing the total number of impedance values used to describe transmission lines to five.
+Due to the parasitic capacitance provided by the PCB substrate and the mutual inductance between two nearby transmission lines, a transmission line can be characterized using even and odd mode impedance, which accounts for coupling between two nearby transmission lines and how the two lines are driven (i.e., in common mode or differential mode).
+Common and differential impedance are related to these other values, bringing the total number of impedance values used to describe transmission lines to five.